-- 1. students in their first semester at ASU: - 2. students on probation; - 3. students with less than a 2.00 cumulative GPA; - 4. students who have admissions deficiencies: - 5. other students with "special admissions" status; and - students who have been disqualified (these students are allowed to attend ASU summer sessions only and must be advised in the Office for Academic Programs, SS 111).
+- 1. students in their first semester at ASU; - 2. students on probation; - 3. students with a cumulative GPA of less than 2.00; - 4. students who have admissions deficiencies; - 5. other students with "special admissions" status; and - students who have been disqualified (these students are allowed to attend ASU summer and winter sessions only and must be advised in the Office for Academic Programs, SS 111).